 How to get Google Analytics data into Freshsales CRM

-In this article, we'll show you the 4 simple steps to integrate your Google Analytics data into Freshsales CRM.
+In this article, we'll show you how to use Attributer to seamlessly integrate Google Analytics data into Freshsales.
+So, let's get started!

 What is Attributer?

-Essentially, Attributer is a small script that you place on your website.
+Attributer is little bit of code that you place onto your website.

 4 steps for integrating Google Analytics data into Freshsales CRM